 During the period 4 October to 4 November 2019 other handles #HorseRacing returned 2,938 mentions, #Horseracingkills 412 mentions and #AnimalCruelty returned 351 mentions across social, broadcast, online and press.

 Keyword ‘Melbourne Cup’ returned 31,795 mentions across print, broadcast, social and online.
 From the below chart, the sentiment split is quite defined.
 Sentiment towards the Melbourne Cup is predominantly neutral at 67 per cent, followed by negative at 30 per cent.

-The captured data suggests 2019 will be remembered as the beginning of the end of the Melbourne Cup.
+The captured data suggests 2019 is to be remembered as the beginning of the end for the Melbourne Cup.

-Despite the compulsive Melbourne Cup observance, it is argued the racing industry still thrives as a significant contribution to the economy.
-Evidence supports the Cup still plays an important role in Victoria’s sporting and social calendar and is an industry that is a significant asset for the state.
+Despite the compulsive Melbourne Cup observance, it’s argued the racing industry still thrives as a significant contribution to the economy.
+Evidence supports the Cup still playing an important role in Victoria’s sporting and social calendar and the industry is a significant asset for the state.

 The ‘race that stops the nation’ has elevated from a niche sporting event to a national symbol.
 Animal rights protestors are more vocal each year, causing a shift in sentiment about the event.
 Essentially, when a nation changes, so too must the event.

 Increasing concern about the welfare of retired horses and a string of deaths on the track.
 Six horses have died during or as a result of the Melbourne Cup since 2013.
 This has amplified concern around animal cruelty, instigating protests in various states.

 If you’d like to understand the media lens on any topic, brand or audience, get in touch with us today.

 Louise is an experienced content marketing professional who translates Isentia’s marketing strategy into impactful and effective marketing campaigns across multiple channels.
 As the Content Marketing Specialist for Isentia, Louise enjoys creating informative and engaging content for media and communications professionals.